 2. Conversion funnels

-If you want a more visual representation of quantitative data, then conversion funnels are your tools.
+If you want a more visual representation of quantitative data, then an e-commerce conversion funnel is your tool.
 Funnels are pre-set, multi-step events that represent how visitors are progressing through to the desired completion.
 An important metric comes into the picture here, which is conversion rate.
 It shows the percentage of people that reached the end point of your desired action.
 You can set up multiple funnels with different goals, like subscribing to your newsletter, or completing a purchase.

 Funnels are extremely helpful when it comes to high cart abandonment rate.
 You can create one for your checkout process and see where visitors leak.
 Sales funnels can show you the drop-off rates between each step, thus helping you identify the origins of user pain points and lead you in the right direction.